godspeedsystems/gs-documentation/docs/microservices-framework/workflows/yaml-workflows/workflow-dsl.md

 The `tasks` attribute is used to define a list of tasks or steps that need to be performed within a workflow or automation process.
 Each task is typically represented as a separate item in the list, and they are executed sequentially or in parallel, depending on the workflow's configuration.
 The `tasks` attribute helps organize and specify the specific actions or operations that need to be carried out as part of the workflow, making it a crucial component for defining the workflow's logic and behavior.

 - **id** - This is essential for improved logging visibility and is a mandatory requirement for each task.
 Furthermore, it plays a crucial role in accessing the output of the task in subsequent tasks through the 'outputs.{task_id}' path, as demonstrated in the example-2 above.
+- **summary** - This provides a summarised title for a task, enhancing code readability.

-- **description** - In this field, we can provide a detailed description of what the workflows actually accomplish.
+- **description** - In this field, we can provide a detailed description of what the task actually accomplishes.

 - **fn** - This specifies the handler that will be executed for this task.
-It can be a [built-in functions](/docs/microservices-framework/workflows/yaml-workflows/inbuilt-workflows.md)
+It can be [built-in YAML functions](/docs/microservices-framework/workflows/yaml-workflows/inbuilt-workflows.md) or functions written by developers in [YAML](./overview.md) or [Typescript](../native-language-functions.md).

 - **args** - Every handler function has its own argument structure, which is kept in the args key.